szabgab/rust.code-maven.com/books/logging/src/getting-started-with-logging.md

----
-title: Getting started with logging in Rust
+# Getting started with logging in Rust

-timestamp: 2023-12-04T11:30:01
-author: szabgab
-published: true
-description: Mastering logging can help you save a lot of time both during development and later when there are problems in production.
+Mastering logging can help you save a lot of time both during development and later when there are problems in production.
-tags:

 - log
 - trace!
 - debug!
 - info!
 - warn!
 - error!
 - simple_logger
 - init_with_env
-todo:
-    - redirect stdout and stderr
----

 One of the ancient debugging techniques is adding print-statements to the code, running the code and observing which part of the code is executed and what are the values of various variables.
 The big problem with this is that once the issue was fixed we need to remove, or